small-tech/site.js/README.md

 #### Proxy server

 You can use Site.js as a development-time reverse proxy for HTTP and WebSocket connections.

-For example, if you use [Hugo](https://gohugo.io/) and you’re running `hugo server` on the default HTTP port 1313.
-You can run a HTTPS reverse proxy at https://localhost [with LiveReload support](https://source.small-tech.org/hypha/tools/web-server/blob/master/bin/web-server.js#L237) using:
+This is useful, for example, if you have a REST API written in some other language that you want to use in your Node.js app or a web app that only supports HTTP (not TLS) that you want to deploy securely.

 ```shell
 $ site :1313